Voters With Special Needs

 Voters May Vote Early, Either in Person or by Mail

 Voters who vote during the early voting period may vote at any early voting site in the political subdivision that is holding the election.
 Alternatively, if a voter will be 65 years of age or older on Election Day, has a disability, or will be outside the county during early voting hours and on Election Day, the voter can apply to vote by mail.
-Simply submit a completed and signed Application for a Ballot by Mail any time from the 60th to the 7th day before Election Day to the proper county early voting clerk.
-Please note that in some cases the deadline moves to the preceding 8th day if the 7th day falls on a weekend or holiday.
+Simply submit a completed and signed Application for a Ballot by Mail any time from the 60th to the 11th day before Election Day to the proper county early voting clerk.
 Applications for a Ballot by Mail may also be submitted in person at the main early voting polling location, as long as early voting by personal appearance is NOT taking place.
 For further information on voting early in person or by mail, including information on assistance in requesting, marking, or mailing a ballot by mail, please read our pamphlet titled “Early Voting in Texas.”
 Get your application here.

 For additional information, contact: